 Contacting Us Online

 Due to limited resources, the ACLU-WA is only able to take on a relatively small number of cases – cases that will have a big impact on a large number of people.
-We are also unable to act as a general legal service provider.
-Please also note that the ACLU-WA only addresses matters that occur in Washington state.
+We are also unable to act as a general legal service provider or get involved in criminal cases at the trial level.
+Please note that the ACLU-WA only addresses matters that occur in Washington state.
 If you are concerned about an issue from another state, please contact that state’s ACLU office.
 Click here for a map of other ACLU offices.

-Write the ACLU-WA’s IRP at the following address:
+Write to the ACLU-WA’s IRP at the following address:

 American Civil Liberties Union of Washington